-As of the report date, building construction, acquisition and leasing had been completed and Cameron continued to hire and train new employees.
+As of the report date, building construction, acquisition, and leasing had been completed and Cameron continued to hire and train new employees.
 The company satisfied the capital investment obligation of \$49 million.
-Cameron is required to produce \$29.1 million in payroll for the 12 months ending June 30, 2015.
-For the project year ending June 30, 2015, Cameron generated over \$31.9 million in payroll, exceeding the performance requirement.
-Cameron's next obligation includes \$29.8 million in payroll for the 12-month period ending June 30, 2016.
+Cameron is required to produce \$29.8 million in payroll for the 12-month period ending June 30, 2016.
+The company generated over \$30.2 million in payroll during this period, exceeding the performance requirement.
+Cameron's next obligation includes \$30.5 million in payroll for the 12-month period ending June 30, 2017.